maozcan/3dModel/README.md

 3D Models
 =====================
-I will be adding my 3D designs here in the repository tp track version changes.
+I will be adding my 3D designs here in the repository to track version changes.